The operators love the click wrench because it is simple and easy to use.

 The TAC is built around sophisticated electronics that need a very steady power stream.
 That voltage is best supplied by a NiMH battery.
 NiMH rechargeable batteries provide 1.2 volts.
 The fully charged battery has an immediate drop in current that remains steady until the point at which the battery power is exhausted.
 Then the power drops to zero.

 Alkaline batteries provide 1.5 volts of power.
 The AAA-sized lithium-Ion batteries can provide multiple voltage levels.
 Some AAA lithium-ion batteries can provide up to 3.7 volts.
 At best you can hope for inaccurate readings.
-But chances are good the higher voltage from a Lithium-Ion battery could damage the electronics and immediately voids your warranty.
+But chances are good the higher voltage from a Lithium-Ion battery could damage the electronics and immediately void your warranty.

 Good operational procedures call for using our NiMH AAA rechargeable batteries.
 Having tested multiple brands, we have found that Powerex NiMH batteries are a good match for our electronic requirements.
 The PowerEx batteries outperformed other batteries that were more than twice the price of the AAA PowerEx batteries.

 If you are calibrating the TAC wrench, you will need the software and wireless radio interface to calibrate the tool.
 This package is sold separately.
 To get the calibration kit, order part number 10711.
 In addition to SR CONNECT, you'll need spacers that are placed inside the wrench when it is disassembled during the calibration process.
-We recommend that calibration technicians are trained at our factory prior to attempting to calibrate the TAC wrench.
+We recommend that calibration technicians be trained at our factory prior to attempting to calibrate the TAC wrench.

 SR CONNECT is the wireless radio interface that allows the software to talk with the tool.
 Prior to calibration, the wrench must be released from the controller.
 Since there is no physical access port on the tool, the calibration table must be loaded into the tool via the wireless radio interface.
 The SR CONNECT wireless interface facilitates that.